Samsung/tizen-docs/docs/platform/porting/location.md

 const gps_plugin_interface *get_gps_plugin_interface();
 ```

 The `get_gps_plugin_interface()` function must be exported in the GPS plugin.
 It gives the `gps_plugin_interface` structure to the lbs-server, and the lbs-server communicates through these interfaces.
 When the lbs-server is started, the GPS plugin is loaded and the `init()` function is called.
-At this moment, a GPS device must be initialized.
+At this moment, a GPS device must be initialized:

 ```cpp
 int (*init) (gps_event_cb gps_event_cb, void *user_data);
 ```

 When the `init()` function is called, the `gps_event_cb` callback is set.
-GPS events and data from a GPS device are delivered through the callback.
+GPS events and data from a GPS device are delivered through the callback:

 ```cpp
 typedef int (*gps_event_cb) (gps_event_info_t *gps_event_info, void *user_data);